ajnjit/Homework2/README.md

 11) Side bar text 2= Marc Andreeson, helped create Mosaic, in 1993, the first graphical web browser.
 It had images, audio, and other factors to make the webs surfing more user-friendly.
 Mosaic would eventually turn into Navigator, the first commerically successful web browser.
 12) Side bar image 2 =![Marc Andreessen](https://user-images.githubusercontent.com/85362067/122264205-435c9a00-cea5-11eb-833f-32d5444db322.jpg)

-Page 2
+### Page 2
 1) Menu Link= Browser Wars, What are Web Browsers?, Navigator vs Internet Explorer
 2) Page Title= What are Web Browsers?
 3) Description= In order to understand the Browser Wars, people need to understand the importance of web browsers.
-They will also need to understand the difference betweent the internet, World Wide Web, and Web Browsers.
+They will also need to understand the difference between the internet, World Wide Web, and Web Browsers.
 4) Keywords= Web Browsers, Mosaic, World Wide Web, Internet
 5) Page Layout= F layout
 6) Page content= ![www url](https://user-images.githubusercontent.com/85362067/122461025-d28ab000-cf80-11eb-873a-79ae83a0960b.jpg)